|Vogue 2009 via|

 |Grace Kelly in Central Park via|

-The trick to pulling off this look while browsing antique stores, or sipping a latte with the Sunday crossword at a sidewalk cafe, is knowing a bit about the origins of the clothes and staying authentic.
-Of course, one can always break the rules, but that's much more fun to do if one first knows what they are.
+The trick to pulling off this look while you browse antique stores or sip a latte with the Sunday crossword at a sidewalk cafe, is knowing something of the origins of the gear and staying authentic.
+Of course, you can always break the rules, but that's way more fun to do if you know what they are first.

-For example, if you're wearing this snazzy boot while you ramble about the farmer's market, don't be surprised if someone asks whether you play polo.
+For example, if you're wearing this snazzy boot while you ramble around the farmer's market, don't be surprised if someone asks whether you play polo.

 Want to see the boots in action?
 Click above.

 by Sir Joshua Reynolds

 Tall boots are made from cowhide, calf, or pigskin and their purpose is to prevent the rider's leg from being pinched or rubbed by the saddle and stirrup leathers, and to give some protection from brush and brambles.

 The boot has a roomy, firm toe box to protect the rider's foot when on the ground, and a low heel to help prevent the rider's foot from sliding through the stirrup (and the rider possibly being dragged) should she unintentionally dismount.

 Both types of boot usually have a spur rest to support the spur, and these days are available with a zipper that runs down the back of the calf to make them easy to put on without the aid of boot hooks.

 Important note: Authentic riding boots do not have zippers on the inside of the leg.
 If you want to appear horsey, this is a dead giveaway.